 Built in 2004, by Bollinger Shipyard Incorporated of Lockport, Louisiana (hull #433) as the Morton S. Bouchard IV for the Bouchard Transportation Company of Melville, New York.

 Named for Morton S. Bouchard IV, the the son of the president of the Bouchard Transportation Company Morton S. Bouchard III.

 In 2021, the tug was placed out of active service and was "laid up" at Staten Island, New York.

-In 2021, the unit was acquired by Rose Cay LLC. of Miami, Florida.
-Where she was renamed as the Jesse Rose.
+In 2021, she was acquired by Rose Cay Maritime LLC. of Houston, Texas.
+Where the tug was renamed as the Jesse Rose.

 Powered by two, EMD R16-645-F7B diesel engines.
 With Reintjes Reintjes GMBH WAF 3455 reduction gears, at a ratio of 4.48:1.
 Turning two, Bollinger Aquamet 17, stainless steel, fixed pitch, propellers.
 She is a twin screw tug, rated at 6,140 horsepower.